rscherrer/speciome/README.md

 nvertices 30 30 30
 ```

 Parameters that are not provided in the parameter file will take default values.
-Note that some parameters take multiple values.
+Beware that some parameters take multiple values.
 Click [here](docs/PARAMETERS.md) for a list of all parameters.
+To allow for replication, if `parsave` is set to 1, the parameters used in the simulation (including any automatically-generated `seed`) will be saved into a file named `paramlog.txt` within the working directory.

 ### Model description